An expert-backed guide on looking after your dog’s teeth

 - Weight loss

-Your dog’s microbiome will be affected by many things, such as age, genetics and diet.
+Your dog’s microbiome will be affected by many things, such as age, genetics, and diet.
 Currently, there’s lots of ongoing research into how diet can alter the microbiome, and which diets are best for a healthy microbiome.
-The aim of a microbiome-friendly diet is to support naturally good bacteria while dislodging bad bacteria, in order to restore an optimal balance.
+The aim of a microbiome-friendly diet is to support naturally good bacteria while limiting bad bacteria, in order to restore an optimal balance.

 Final thoughts

 More research is needed, and plenty is already underway, into the role of the microbiome and how to use diet to change it for the better.
 However, enough research does already exist to show that the microbiome is important for overall health, and not just for gut health.
-In the mouth, an unhealthy microbiome can lead to dental issues, which will worsen with time.
+In the mouth, an unhealthy microbiome can contribute to poor dental health.
 So, if your dog has red gums or unexplained smelly breath, have a chat with your vet!

 Want to learn more about canine dental care?
 Maybe you’ve been chomping at the bit to find the answer to a burning question?
 If so, check out our Ask the Vet: Dental Care blog post with Dr Jayne Laycock BVetMed MRCVS.